kt-public/typesafe-utilities/README.md

 - Array property path can be specified like `prop1[].prop2` (without index)
 - Does not support tuples
-- A little better auto-complete
+- Somewhat better auto-complete for nested arrays of objects

 ```typescript
 /* eslint-disable @typescript-eslint/no-unused-vars */